BlueBrain/nexus-forge/docs/source/configuration.rst

      searchendpoints:
         <querytype>: <a query paradigm supported by configured store (e.g. sparql)>
           endpoint: <an IRI of a query endpoint>
+     params:
+        <Store method>: <e.g. register, tag,...>
+          param: <http query param value to use for the Store method>
      versioned_id_template: <a string template using 'x' to access resource fields>
      file_resource_mapping: <an Hjson string, a file path, or an URL>
    Resolvers: